linkpoolio/adapters/packages/upshot/README.md

 1. Floor price
 2. Market cap
 3. Floor price and Market cap packed as bytes32
-4. Floor price and unix timestamp as bytes32
+4. Unix timestamp and floor price packed into a bytes32 in that order.

 `statistics` is the only supported name for this endpoint.